 - Frequency of Inquiries (every time you open new credit, those companies request your credit score, resulting in “inquiries”).

 Unlike with personal credit scores, the levels of importance in the breakdown percentages vary.
 Most business credit reports are generated by a few major companies: Dun & Bradstreet (D&B), Small Business Financial Exchange (SBFE), Experian, and Equifax.
 Each company defines the major determining factors of your credit score in a unique way.
 For example, D&B heavily weighs the promptness in which you’ve paid back past credit.
 Experian also looks at past payment history, but they see credit utilization as another important factor.
 By contrast, Equifax weighs the size of your company along with the length of credit history and your available credit as highly important.
 Knowing the ins and outs of these credit bureaus can help you be strategic in achieving the highest possible score.
+If you're a small business owner, be familiar with how to build your business credit.

 How Credit Scores Affect Your Small Business Loan Application